 Aluminium two-piece mounts for Tikka T3

-These mounts are manufactured either from aluminium or steel.
+These mounts are manufactured either from aluminum or steel.

 In this category, there are mounts that can be removed without tools or other instruments; they can be removed with the use of bare hands.
 Usually, they do not offer full repeatability.
 The mounts in this category are advantageous in terms of transport – the riflescope and rifle can be transported individually.
 When reattaching the scope on the rifle, the point of impact shifts up to 10 cm on 100 m.
 Usually, they are marked with QR (quick release) or QD (quick detachable) abbreviations.